Air quality initiatives

 British Medical Association

-Physical inactivity is the fourth leading risk factor for poor health.
-Air pollution is responsible for more deaths than smoking, and zero carbon policies are urgently needed to combat climate change.
+Physical inactivity is the fourth leading risk factor for poor health, and zero carbon policies are urgently needed to combat climate change.
 The solution?
 Healthy, active and sustainable travel options.

 Prevention rather than cure is now government’s public health priority, and policy makers and planners can make a significant difference to positive health outcomes through boosting the delivery of active travel and better public transport schemes.